veritocapito/portfolio-FrontEnd/README.md

 # Personal Portfolio

-One Paragraph of project description goes here
+Final project of Argentina Programa's 3er edition.

 ## Summary  :memo:
-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.
+This project was developed between June 2022 and February 2023, as a result of the learning path proposed by "Argentina Programa".
+Technologies: HTML - CSS - Boostrap - Angular - Java - Spring Boot.

 ## Deployment  :white_check_mark:

-Add additional notes about how to deploy this on a live system
+Additional notes about how to deploy this on a live system (soon).

 ## Built With  :link: